 Carol Godsmark, a journalist-PR, originally from Canada via other countries, has written about the Middle East for the media and has been a past and recent visitor to the camps and other ABCD work venues on behalf of the charity.
 She writes the newsletter and other ABCD publications.

 Canon Claire Tillotson G.L.C.M.
 (Hons) MA

 Claire Tillotson is a state registered Music Therapist and is also a lay Canon at Rochester Cathedral.
-She has been a trustee at ABCD for 4 years now and is in charge of the music therapy projects.
+She is in charge of ABCD's music therapy projects.